SahilVijaySingh28/PeerIQ/FIRESTORE_SECURITY_RULES.md

       allow create: if request.auth != null &&
         request.auth.uid == request.resource.data.authorId;

+      // Anyone authenticated can update announcements for engagement (likes, comments)
-      // Anyone can like and comment on announcements allow update: if request.auth != null;
+      // Author can update other fields too allow update: if request.auth != null;

       // Only author or group creator can delete announcements